mmshad/outline-aws-terraform/README.md

 AWS_SECRET_ACCESS_KEY=
 ```

-or add them as Enviromental Variables (less secure) or use [Vault by HashiCorp](https://www.vaultproject.io/).
+or add them as Environmental Variables (less secure) or use [Vault by HashiCorp](https://www.vaultproject.io/).
 Then format, validate, plan, and apply your Terraform,

 ```bash